RECEIVED A REGIONAL AWARD OF MERIT FROM THE PRETORIA INSTITUTE FOR ARCHITECTURE (2014-2015)

 Photos by David Ross

-2015 HOUSE OF THE YEAR FINALIST FOR HOUSE AND LEISURE MAGAZINE
+2015 HOUSE OF THE YEAR WINNER FOR HOUSE AND LEISURE MAGAZINE

 The grove of indigenous trees on the site in Zwavelskloof Estate, east of Pretoria was the inspiration and generator for the design.
 Owners Quintin & Michelle Wiehahn wanted to keep as much trees as practically viable.
 Before the design process started, all the trees on the site were measured up by a land surveyor.
 It was then used to lay out the house meticulously around the trees.
 The aim was to integrate the house into the existing landscape with as little disturbance as possible.